nbreeden2/FergusonBigBoard/README.md

 These file accompany the videos at https://youtu.be/K9SL5NfVGII

 Board-Mods.txt
-  Documents the two jumpers I have on the backside of my BigBoards PCB.
+  Documents the two bodge wires I have on the backside of my BigBoards PCB.

 IC-Power.png
   Documents the power pins of some of the ICs on the PCB.